 If you have any specific questions, feel free to reach out to your school’s AP coordinator, who is in charge of exam registration, fee collection, test sites, and proctoring services.

 If you want to self-register for the exam, you must directly contact the College Board’s AP Service.
 A coordinator will provide you with instructions and materials for the exam as well as information about test dates and nearby testing centers.

 Don’t go at it alone!
-Save time and energy with the guidance of our Spring AP Exam Prep courses, which begin in January 2020.
+Save time and energy with the guidance of our AP Course & Exam Prep courses.

 Our Framework for a Perfect 5

 Here’s how our test prep framework at MEK Review helps you achieve top AP exam scores: